sesamiapp/devportal/docs/storefront-integration/theme-customization.md

 1. Click **Actions > Edit code**.

-From here you can explore you current theme and it's source files.
+From here, you can explore your current theme and its source files.

 ## Disabling Add to cart button
-Sesami is using script tags ([Learn more](/docs/intro#storefront)) to load **Sesami button** on your store.
+Sesami uses script tags ([Learn more](/docs/intro#storefront)) to load the **Sesami button** on your store.
 Because of the nature of script tags, it can take a while until Sesami is fully loaded on your store.
 You can disable **Add to cart button** and enable it back once Sesami loaded:

 - You'll need to add this script to the product page only if the current product is a **Sesami service**.